Skip to Content

 Contacting a lawyer as soon as possible allows you to get advice about your specific situation.
 At Patton | Pittman, we can review the accusations with you, explain the charges in plain language, and outline what the next steps are likely to be.
 When you have our violent crime lawyer in Montgomery County walking you through the process, you are less likely to feel lost or rushed into choices that you do not fully understand.

-Your Dedicated Defense Starts Here
+Your Dedicated Defense in Montgomery County Starts Here

-Facing a violent crime charge is daunting, but you don’t have to do it alone.
+Facing a violent crime charge is daunting, but you do not have to do it alone.
 At Patton | Pittman, we are committed to providing the highest quality legal defense personalized to fit your unique situation.
 With our solid track record and dedication to client-focused service, you can trust that your case is in experienced hands.

 FAQs About Violent Crime Defense in Montgomery County